-To seek grant funding that will enhance, support and provide additional services to the County, which will clearly provide a positive benefit to the community or needed infrastructure improvements that may not be provided at adequate levels due to limited County revenues.
-To focus on practices to assure ongoing grant compliance.
+To seek legislative appropriations and grant funding that will enhance, support, and provide additional services to the County and to focus on practices to ensure ongoing compliance.
+These opportunities will clearly provide a positive benefit to the community or necessary infrastructure improvements that may not be otherwise provided at adequate levels due to limited County revenues.

 This policy is intended to supplement, not replace, the normal operating procedures of the County.
-Budgeting, purchasing, accounting, and all other County policies should be adhered to in the application for and administration of all grants, unless specific exemptions are identified in the grant agreement.
-In accepting grant funds from other agencies, the County is accepting accountability for the expenditure of the funds.
-It is the intent of the County to provide proper financial controls and to ensure that the funds are used for the best purpose for which they are intended.
-The successful administration of a grant involves the commitment and coordination of several offices within the County.
+Budgeting, purchasing, accounting, and all other County policies should be adhered to in the application and administration of all grants or legislative appropriations awarded to the BOCC, unless specific exemptions are identified in the agreement.
+It is important to understand that when accepting funds from other agencies, the County accepts accountability for the expenditure of the funds.
+It is the intent of the County to ensure proper financial controls are in place and that the funds are used for the best purpose as intended by the awarding agency and the agreement.
+The successful administration of a legislative appropriation or grant involves the commitment and coordination of several offices within the BOCC along with the Constitutional Officers (e.g. Supervisor of Elections, Tax Collector, Clerk of the Court & Comptroller, Property Appraiser, and Sheriff).